Bakuf/BWSQLite3ORM/README.md

 For now queries works only for the first ones, also NSDate if you convert it to timeIntervalSince1970 in your query.

-Also the core of the classes is the BWDB class made by Bill Weinman with some modifications,is an old one, so it needs the compiler flag -fno-objc-arc for it to work.

 Enjoy =)

 # TODO List